 Safety disadvantages are:

 - Many can be copied: You can copy most key fobs using equipment available on the Internet, which basically exposes your property to anyone who has the know-how.
-Fobs are not a foolproof security method if you have high-security needs.
-Facial recognition is one access method that avoids this problem.
+Fobs aren’t a foolproof security method if you have high-security needs.
+Facial recognition prevents this problem to a large extent by relying on unique biometric traits.

 - Most work in short ranges: It isn’t really a benefit if you still have to fish for a key fob within your bag like you do with a physical key.
 With most fobs, you need to tap the device on the reader to gain entry, although you can get a long-range key fob at a higher price.